eslint/rfcs/designs/2024-baseline-support/README.md

 * After fixing a violation, the suppressions file still contains the now-resolved violation.
 * Running `eslint ./src` again reports no violations but exits with a non-zero status code, indicating the suppressions file needs updating.

-To address this, a new option `--prune-suggestions` will be introduced to ESLint.
+To address this, a new option `--prune-suppressions` will be introduced to ESLint.
 This boolean flag removes resolved violations from the suppressions file without adding new ones, unlike `--suppress-all`.

 ``` bash
 eslint --prune-suppressions ./src